Q: What kind of Presbyterian church is Westminster?

 Q: What is Westminster’s children’s ministry like?

-A: First, we are highly committed to children’s ministry and have recently hired a half-time Director of Children’s Ministry, Mrs. Elizabeth Still.
-She will serve us for the next six months or so as we completely reorganize and bring alignment to our children’s ministry – crib room through fifth grace.
+A: First, we are highly committed to children’s ministry and have a half-time Director of Children’s Ministry, Kim Couch.
+She in charge of the children's program for the crib room through fifth grade.

 Second, we run Sunday school classes year round for all ages.
 Our third grade class in particular takes students through the entire Bible giving them a basic understanding of the Old and New Testaments, the books of the Bible, and how Jesus shows up from the beginning to the end – using the Jesus Storybook Bible as the basis.